 - Dry feet completely after washing: even between toes, any areas of dampness may lead to skin breakdown or sores.

 - Apply lotion all over feet: except between toes.
 Choose a deeply hydrating lotion that is hypoallergenic.
 Dr. Bailey's favorite is her All Natural Face, Hand and Body Lotion, especially on thicker skin areas of the body such as the feet.

 - Look for blisters, cuts, and sores using a mirror: Call your local physician if you find one so he can treat and determine if it is at risk for becoming an ulcer.

 - File your toenails and make them smooth and even: Prevent cuts or ingrown toenails that will lead to infection.

 - After a shower or bath, use a pumice stone on thick calluses to prevent cracking.

 - Never walk anywhere barefoot: inside or outside, you increase the chances for cuts or bruises that may go unnoticed.

-As you can see, foot care is an essential part of diabetic care management.
+Foot care is an essential part of diabetic care management.
 Although these foot care tips are useful for anyone, diabetes make your feet more susceptible to adverse consequences if any skin breakdown occurs.
-Both Dr. Bailey and I have seen our fair share of foot sores and ulcers that could have been prevented with regular foot care and exams.
+Dermatologists see a lot of foot sores and ulcers that could have been prevented with regular foot care and exams.
 Essentially, you know your body best!
-If you have any questions about diabetic foot care or exams, please let us know in the comments below.

 Photo - Thanks and Gratitude to: CDC/Amanda Mills